A highly influential school's player, McGrath graduated from St Michael's College alongside fellow Leinster players such as Dan Leavy & Cathal Marsh.

 The highly rated 9, spent the early days of his professional career biding his time behind formidable competition in Eoin Reddan & Isaac Boss.

-McGrath, now considered a leader within the Leinster squad, with 2 professional seasons under his belt has earned a call up for Ireland to play in the November Internationals in 2016.
+McGrath, now considered a leader within the Leinster squad, earned a call up for Ireland to play in the November Internationals in 2016.

 McGrath's all- round game has steadily improved this season and is the clear first choice starter for his province.

 His progress is sure to of caught the Ireland coaches attention, he punches well above his weight in defense and is rapid off the deck.